EgbieAndersonUku1/journal_tracker/README.md

     This will download everything needed to run the application

 1. Next create .env file in your root folder and adding the following things to it inside the quotation.
+This email and address must be gmail

     1. EMAIL_ADDRESS = ""